worldline/angular-security-training/docs/common-threats/jwt/jwt-overview.md

 - A commercial product like LDAP capable of issuing JWTs.

-- A completely external third-party authentication provider such as for example Auth0.
+- A completely external third-party authentication provider such as for example OAuth.

 Another benefit is to make the application server completely stateless and no need to store password digests in application server database.